Easy to make and nutritious rosehip syrup is a great way to enjoy rosehip's fruity taste and benefits in the kitchen.

 Notes

-It is important to use sterilized bottles that are dried.
+It is important to use sterilized bottles that are dried, before filling them with the rose hip syrup.

 Recommended Products